nnj1/algolib/README.md

 algolib
 =======

-A Collection of Reuseable Algorythms
+A Collection of Reuseable Algorithms